 Despite the possible danger, they prefer unique exotic pets.
 You know: the unusual over usual, the weird over standard, the atypical over typical.

-It’s these individuals that prefer exotic animals that rare and uncommon.
+These individuals prefer exotic animals that are rare and uncommon.

-After a detailed study, we have found 9 Very Cool pets that you can buy!
+After a detailed study, we found 9 Very Cool pets you can buy!

-WARNING: Some of them are dangerous as Danger is the new Cool.
+Warning: Some of them are dangerous as Danger is the new Cool :p

 9 Cool pets to own Safely: